 Who may apply?

 The International Internships are open to BEO concentrators in all tracks who are in good academic standing and will just be completing either their sophomore or junior year at Brown in May of 2014.
 Students may apply to any or all locations.

 I'm interested, what should I do?

-Complete and submit the internship application by December 14, 2012 (download below).
-You will also be called for an interview as part of the application process.
+Complete and submit the internship application by December 13, 2013.
+You will also be called for an interview early in the spring semester as part of the application process.
 If you are selected as an intern, you must commit to spending eight weeks in the summer working abroad.